New Zealand and Australia have the highest rates of skin cancer in the world.

 Some of our sunscreens are entirely plant based.
 These are SPF15 or not certified under the A/NZS2604: 1998 Standard.
 The manufacturers argue that the difference in SPF protection is marginal – SPF 15 blocks 92% of UVB rays and SPF 30 blocks 97%.

-This may be an issue for mothers with wriggly babies!
-Good coverage is very important for UV protection and if sunscreen is difficult to apply, you or your child may not be sufficiently covered with sunscreen for it to be effective.
+The recommendation is every 2 – 3 hours or immediately after swimming.
+And this may become an issue for mothers with wriggly babies.
+Good coverage is very important for UV protection and if the sunscreen is difficult to apply, you or your child may not be sufficiently covered with sunscreen for it to be effective.

 What does Commonsense Organics recommend?